Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 1) Disable the check in the library's `pyproject.toml` file following the instructions in [doc/eng_sys_checks.md](https://github.com/Azure/azure-sdk-for-python/blob/main/doc/eng_sys_checks.md#the-pyprojecttoml).
 2) Open an issue tracking that "library-name" should be opted in to running type checking

 > Note: Blocking your library from type checking is a *temporary* state.
 It is expected that checks are re-enabled as soon as possible.
+Additionally, `mypy` is mandatory for all libraries in the Python SDK repo.

 ## Typing tips and guidance for the Python SDK